My name is Anne Buteau. I have been trimming professionally since 2000.

-A while ago a client described me as "hoofcare coach"...
-I thought about that statement for a while, and there really is more to hoofcare than just having someone come out every 5-6 weeks and trim your horses feet.
-There needs to be more owner participation than in traditional hoofcare, for "natural" or "alternative" methods to be successful.
+"Natural Hoofcare" gives the owner the opportunity to be more involved in their horse's hoofcare as there is more to this than just having someone come out every 5-6 weeks and trim/shoe your horse.
+In fact, there needs to be more owner participation than in traditional hoofcare, for "natural" or "alternative" methods to be successful.

 A wide tough frog with no deep split down the center, a solid digital cushion, a thick conditioned calloused sole, strong, well attached walls, and robust rounded heel bulbs are some attributes of a healthy foot.